MiniFate/MiniFate/_chapters/04-dice-and-points.md

 -->

-MiniFate uses dice to add an element of unpredictability to the story.
+{GameName} uses dice to add an element of unpredictability to the story.
 Without them, you might as well be writing a novel!
 That said, it's not all up to chance.
 Players can spend fate points to re-roll the dice at dramatically appropriate moments, or even invent new aspects about the world.
 But watch